mbrochh/mbrochh.io/src/posts/reading-books.md

 To fix that problem, I joined "The Startup Book Club" this year.
 The club suggest one new book every two weeks, so I don't have to worry about choosing good books.
 So far, out of the 11 books that we read, I rated 9 or so highly and I got tons of ideas for other related books to read.

-Getting tons of great book suggestions is an obvious benefit of being part of a book club.
-There are lots of other great benefits:
+Getting a lot of great book suggestions is an obvious benefit of being part of a book club.
+There are many other benefits:

 1. I have a desire to join the discussion of the book.
 This keeps me on the edge and makes sure that I really read every single day.
 You can of course join the discussion many weeks later, but the chances to get meaningful replies will be much lower because everyone is busy reading the current book.